Composition over Inheritance [example in PHP]

 What happens if next year our client decides to add boats to his shop?

-I would need to replicate 2 classes for each new type of vehicles every time.
+I would need to replicate 2 classes for each new type of vehicle every time.

 It is easy to understand why Inheritance has let us down on this occasion,